 Preparing for divorce is difficult.
-Not only do you have to concern yourself with several different topics in subject matter areas related to your life but the process of doing so is uncomfortable and unpleasant, to say the least.
+Not only do you have to concern yourself with several different topics in subject matter areas related to your life, but the process of doing so is uncomfortable and unpleasant, to say the least.
 Preparing for a divorce has to be a little bit like preparing for your funeral.
-Ultimately the result of your preparation is going to be something that you never wanted to have to do. however, preparing for your divorce has the opportunity to improve the lives of those around you especially your children.
+Ultimately the result of your preparation will be something that you never wanted to have to do.
+However, preparing for your divorce has the opportunity to improve the lives of those around you, especially your children.

-I can tell you from experience that the divorce cases that go the best are typically those that involve a person who has acted intentionally and planned.
+I can tell you from experience that the divorce cases that go the best typically involve a person who has acted intentionally and planned.
 What does it mean to act intentionally and plan for a divorce?
-To me, it all boils down to what you are willing to do to avoid surprises and to set yourself up well that key points in your case.
-It is impossible to be able to anticipate every twist and turn of a divorce but by thinking through every decision you make you have the ability to avoid many problems along the way.
+It all boils down to what you are willing to do to avoid surprises and set yourself up well with key points in your case.
+It is impossible to be able to anticipate every twist and turn of a divorce.
+Still, by thinking through every decision you make, you can avoid many problems along the way.

-I realize that this all sounds great but ultimately we need to figure out how you can go from being a person who is unprepared to a person who can proceed on a divorce case seemingly thrust upon you at the drop of a hat.
-Make no mistake, unless you have a developed plan in place where you can look into the future and decide when your divorce will be filed as well as how the divorce will proceed as far as service on your spouse you will not have a great opportunity to prepare for this divorce.
+I realize that this all sounds great, but ultimately, we need to figure out how you can go from being a person who is unprepared to a person who can proceed on a divorce case seemingly thrust upon you at the drop of a hat.
+Make no mistake; unless you have a developed plan in place to look into the future and decide when your divorce will be filed and how the divorce will proceed as far as service on your spouse, you will not have a great opportunity to prepare for this divorce.
 Your spouse may be preparing for divorce right now without your knowledge.
-It should not frighten or intimidate you but it should cause you to want to take action to be as prepared as possible.
+It should not frighten or intimidate you, but it should cause you to want to take action to be as prepared as possible.

 An ounce of prevention is worth a pound of cure

 Ask yourself when the last time you and your spouse had a conversation was.
-I'm willing to bet that many of us thought at the beginning of this pandemic that we would be able to reconnect with our spouses are given more time with him or her because of the stay-at-home orders.
+I'm willing to bet that many of us thought at the beginning of this pandemic that we would reconnect with our spouses if given more time with them because of the stay-at-home orders.
 We may have had optimistic plans to have meaningful conversations, spend quality time together, and generally reconnect.
-Now that we are over one year into this pandemic I would ask you to seriously consider whether or not you are intentions have met your reality.
+Now that we are over one year into this pandemic, I would ask you to consider whether your intentions have met your reality seriously.

-My feeling is that for the most part, we have not used this pandemic to reconnect with our loved ones.
-Many of us are so paralyzed by fear and generally bummed out by the state of our world that we have receded unto ourselves and as a result have mitigated any beneficial effects of being near our family during this time.
+For the most part, I feel that we have not used this pandemic to reconnect with our loved ones.
+Many of us are so paralyzed by fear and generally bummed out by the state of our world that we have receded unto ourselves and, as a result, have mitigated any beneficial effects of being near our family during this time.
 Rather than reaching across the couch to hug your spouse, you may be more likely to let your fingers do The Walking for you on your phone by spending on Amazon or doom scrolling on social media over negative stories put out every single day about any subject related to the coronavirus.

-I'm not trying to pick on anyone and I'm not saying that I'm not guilty of this myself at times.
-What I am saying is that we need to be honest with ourselves and to consider our willingness and ability to prevent problems in our marriage before they occur or to repair broken down aspects of our marriages before they lead to problems that could result in a divorce.
+I'm not trying to pick on anyone, and I'm not saying that I'm not guilty of this myself at times.
+I am saying that we need to be honest with ourselves and consider our willingness and ability to prevent problems in our marriage before they occur or to repair broken-down aspects of our marriages before they lead to problems that could result in a divorce.
 The best way to prepare for divorce, in my opinion, is to never need one in the first place.

 Simply being physically present with your spouse in the same home will not suffice when it comes to repairing or mending fissures with your spouse.
 Improvements in marriage do not simply curb osmosis more by good intentions.
-Rather, you need to be able to have meaningful and purposeful conversations with your spouse about the problems in your lives.
+Rather, it would help if you had meaningful and purposeful conversations with your spouse about the problems in your life.
 I couldn't possibly pinpoint the exact problems, if any, in your marriage.
 There are so many problems that can impact married people these days that to attempt to do so would be a waste of everyone's time.

 Rather, my advice would be to think about your marriage and what problems you see.
 This may be easy for some of us than others.
-If you have problems with being able to analyze your relationship or anything be honest with yourself about issues you have with your approach to marriage then this type of exercise may be nearly impossible.
-With that said, I would still make the effort to try and figure out what the main problems in your marriage are in an attempt to solve them with you and your spouse.
+If you have problems analyzing your relationship or anything, be honest with yourself about issues you have with your approach to marriage.
+This type of exercise may be nearly impossible.
+With that said, I would still make an effort to figure out the main problems in your marriage in an attempt to solve them with you and your spouse.

-Once you have identified what you believe are the most significant problems you can sit down with your spouse to have an honest discussion.
-A good sign that your marriage is in trouble is if your spouse is unwilling to even consider this type of conversation.
-If he or she will not give you the time of day when it comes to talking about the problems in your relationship then those problems may be more serious than you'd even considered.
+Once you have identified what you believe are the most significant problems, you can sit down with your spouse to have an honest discussion.
+A good sign that your marriage is in trouble is if your spouse is unwilling to consider this type of conversation.
+If they do not give you the time of day when it comes to talking about the problems in your relationship, then those problems may be more serious than you'd even considered.
 At that point, you may need to escalate the response to those problems with a marriage counselor or therapist.

 Wait until the kids are in bed, turn off the television, and put away your phones.
-Commit to having an eye to eye conversation about these problems and what you can do to solve them.
+Commit to having an eye-to-eye conversation about these problems and what you can do to solve them.
 I would not go into an emotional and sometimes difficult conversation without a plan.
-I know when I have to have a difficult conversation with the client I like to think about what I am going to say ahead of time.
-If you don't plan out what you will say in a different conversation you may end up saying something that you regret or something to soften a blow on a person.
+When I have to have a difficult conversation with a client, I like to think about what I am going to say ahead of time.
+If you don't plan out what you will say in a different conversation, you may say something that you regret or something to soften a blow on a person.
 To be unclear is to be unkind.

-Once you have planned through what you want to talk to your spouse about the plan and then be quiet.
+Once you have planned through what you want to talk to your spouse about the plan, be quiet.
 Having a conversation with a person means engaging in the give and take.
-You need to have enough trust in yourself and your spouse to be able to listen to the things he or she have to tell you, as well.
-Once you and your spouse have had an opportunity to hear what the other has to say then you should attempt to take concrete steps towards solving a particular issue that is impactful upon your marriage.
+It would help if you had enough trust in yourself and your spouse to be able to listen to the things they have to tell you, as well.
+Once you and your spouse have had an opportunity to hear what the other has to say, you should attempt to take concrete steps towards solving a particular issue that impacts your marriage.
 That may mean seeking out the advice or perspective of a counselor or therapist.
 That may mean talking to a priest, pastor, or another religious leader from your particular faith denomination.

 Or, it may mean simply being available for your spouse from an emotional perspective.
-Again, just because you and your spouse eat dinner together each night and sleep in the same bed doesn't mean that there is a strong emotional connection between the two of you.
+Again, just because you and your spouse eat dinner together each night and sleep in the same bed doesn't mean a strong emotional connection between the two of you.
 Simply having emotional availability with your spouse can solve a lot of problems and a marriage.
-Issues with your kids, money, health, and anything else can more readily be put into perspective if you and your spouse are well connected from an emotional perspective.
-Having a strong emotional tie with your spouse will not solve every problem in your marriage but it will go a long way towards solving many problems.
+Issues with your kids, money, health and anything else can more readily be put into perspective if you and your spouse are well connected from an emotional perspective.
+Having a strong emotional tie with your spouse will not solve every problem in your marriage, but it will go a long way towards solving many problems.

 What can you do if your divorce is inevitable?

 This is all to say that not every marriage can be salvaged with a simple conversation.
-I'd like to think that more marriages could be salvaged through simply having a conversation with your spouse but I have been working with families for too long for me to say that.
+I want to think that more marriages could be salvaged through simply having a conversation with your spouse, but I have been working with families for too long for me to say that.
 The fact is that your marriage may be beyond the help of a simple conversation between your cells or even with a therapist or counselor.
-In those types of scenarios, you should consider what to do now that divorce appears more likely than not.
+In those scenarios, you should consider what to do now that divorce appears more likely than not.

-Another step that you can take to be proactive would be to access financial documents on your home computer that will be relevant in your divorce case.
-I'm thinking about things like retirement statements, bank account statements, home mortgage information, and anything else related to your finances that could be relevant when your community estate is divided.
+Another step that you can take to be proactive would be to access financial documents on your home computer relevant to your divorce case.
+I'm thinking about retirement statements, bank account statements, home mortgage information, and anything related to your finances that could be relevant when your community estate is divided.
 With the Internet and cloud optimization, you may be able to access these sorts of documents from any computer at any time.
-However, in case you have documents stored on the hard drive of your home computer you should make copies or take precautions to make sure you will have access to the documents in the future.
+However, if you have documents stored on the hard drive of your home computer, you should make copies or take precautions to ensure you will have access to the documents in the future.

 Next, you should begin speaking with an experienced family law attorney about your case.
-Ultimately, if you have a substantial amount of assets in play in your divorce or have children you will want to be represented by an attorney.
-There is no hard or fast rule when it comes to being represented by counsel in a divorce but my feelings are well known that there is too much risk in a divorce to not have a lawyer.
+Ultimately, if you have a substantial amount of assets in play in your divorce or have children, you will want to be represented by an attorney.
+There is no hard or fast rule when it comes to being represented by counsel in a divorce, but my feelings are well known that there is too much risk not to have a lawyer.

 Older children may be able to appreciate some of the more difficult aspects of the divorce and a preview of what to expect with the case and your post-divorce lives.
 You probably don't need to share the nitty-gritty details of your relationship problems with a child of any age.
-If you feel the need to share your experiences or simply vent then having a support system like extended family and friends would be preferable as opposed to sharing that sort of information with your children.
+If you feel the need to share your experiences or vent, having a support system like extended family and friends would be preferable instead of sharing that sort of information with your children.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan